 Supermarkets and hypermarkets are the primary channels for buying wine in China.
 They mainly target the mass market or those consumers whose monthly household income is between RMB 8,000 to 14,999 (US$ 1,200 to US$ 2,200).
 Around 68% of the Chinese purchase their wines in bricks-and-mortar stores.
 Meanwhile, wines sold in at wine merchants and specialist outlets are more expensive and higher in grade.

 As China embraces the convenience of online shopping, more consumers are buying their wines via online platforms.
-The region is home to online market giants like JD.com and Alibaba.
+The country is home to online market giants like JD.com and Alibaba.
 In Q2 of 2018, 59 million wine bottles worth RMB 5.25 billion (US$ 775 million) were sold through JD.com, Tmall and Taobao.
-Growth in sales value was recorded across all price brands, with the biggest sales happening during major events in the region.
+Growth in sales value was recorded across all price brands, with the biggest sales happening during major events in China.

-Increased consumption has primarily led to the growth of China’s wine market.
+Increased consumption has primarily led to the growth of the Chinese wine market.
 Many wine producers see the Chinese’s continued interest in imported vintages as an encouraging sign that the hype will not wane anytime soon.
 It is important to note, however, that a market as large as China’s means competition is high.
-For companies planning to sell in the region, it is best to study the market thoroughly and plan accordingly to avoid loses.
+For companies planning to sell in the country, it is best to study the market thoroughly and plan accordingly to avoid loses.